For iOS Apps, not websites

 After a few seconds, the Keychain Access program should open.
 Select Login > My Certificates, then right-click on your key in the list and select Export.

 Give the file a unique name using the

 .p12 extension, and click Save.
 You will have an option to protect the file with a password.

-Navigate to your certificate directory in terminal and execute the following command
+Navigate to your certificate directory in the terminal and execute the following command.

 openssl pkcs12 -in YOUR_CERTIFICATE_NAME.p12 - out YOUR_CERTIFICATE_NAME.pem -nodes

 Once you have the APNS .p12 certificate, proceed to add your iOS app to your iZooto account.